 Hair Type: All | Sulfate-Free: No | Scent: Fragrance-free | Size: 6.7 fluid ounces | Cruelty-Free: Yes | Byrdie Clean: Yes

 Best Scent: R+Co Oblivion Clarifying Shampoo

-If you’re anything like us, a shampoo can be utterly amazing but, if it doesn’t smell good, you’re not going to use it.
-This smells clean, crisp, and fresh—basically, exactly how we want our hair to smell.
+If you’re anything like us, a shampoo can be utterly amazing, but if it doesn’t smell good, you’re not going to use it.
+This smells clean, crisp, and fresh, exactly how we want our hair to smell.
 But it gets the cleansing job done, too, using rosemary leaf extract, tea tree oil, and witch hazel to break down gunk left behind from hard water, styling products, or both.

 Best Micellar: Kristin Ess Scalp Purifying Micellar Shampoo

 Micellar waters are all the range in skincare; micelles are small molecules that act like magnets, attaching to and whisking away dirt, oil, and other grime.
 Here, they do just that, gently washing away impurities and keeping your scalp hydrated (because, FYI, healthy hair starts with a healthy scalp).
 The pointed tip makes it easy to deposit the shampoo directly onto your scalp, and we also love how nicely it lathers.

 Hair Type: All | Sulfate-Free: Yes | Scent: Fresh | Size: 10 fluid ounces | Cruelty-Free: Yes | Byrdie Clean: No